-After lunch, continue to visit White Horse Temple, it is believed to be the first Buddhist temple in China, established by Han Dynasty in 68 AD when the Buddhism was introduced into China from India.
+After lunch, continue to visit the White Horse Temple, it is believed to be the first Buddhist temple in China, established by the Han Dynasty in 68 AD when Buddhism was introduced into China from India.
 Then drive to visit Luoyang Museum, here you will see a modest collection of early pottery figures and fragments.
 If time is allowed, you can freely walk around Luoyang Old City.
 Late in the afternoon, drive to Dengfeng for overnight.

 Morning visit Shaolin Temple, located in the Songshan Mountain.
 When it comes to the Shaolin Temple, you must associate it with Chinese martial art.
 It's definitely an attraction not to be missed in China.
 Shaolin Temple is perhaps the best known Mahayana Buddhist monastery in World, so in addition to watching Shaolin Kong Fu Show, you will also be arranged to visit Pagoda Forest, which is a cemetery of 246 small brick pagodas including the ashes of an eminent monk.

 In the afternoon, drive to Kaifeng via Zhengzhou (about 3 hours drive).
 Kaifeng was the China old capital in the Northern Song Dynasty.
-Upon arrival at Kaifeng, check into your hotel and have a short rest, afterwards head to the interesting Kaifeng night market to try some local snacks.
+Upon arrival at Kaifeng, check into your hotel and have a short rest, afterward head to the interesting Kaifeng night market to try some local snacks.

 Today you will see the highlights of Kaifeng.
-First drive to visit Iron Pagoda, a Chinese Buddhist Pagoda built in 1049 during Song Dynasty.
-The pagoda in fact is not made of iron, it's a slender brick edifice wrapped in glazed rust-colored tiles.
-Your next stop will be the Dragon Pavillion, where there was an ancient ruin of the imperial palace of Song Dynasty and Jin Dynasty.
+First drive to visit Iron Pagoda, a Chinese Buddhist Pagoda built in 1049 during the Song Dynasty.
+The pagoda is not made of iron, it's a slender brick edifice wrapped in glazed rust-colored tiles.
+Your next stop will be the Dragon Pavillion, where there was an ancient ruin of the imperial palace of the Song Dynasty and Jin Dynasty.
 The park is largely covered by lakes, so the scenery is quite breathtaking.

-After returning from Purple Mountain, take a visit to Confucius Temple in the south of the city.
+Later, take a visit to Confucius Temple in the south of the city.
 The temple was a center of Confucius study for more than 1500 years.
 Now the area surrounding the temple has become Nanjing's main amusement quarter.
 Have a glimpse of Qinhuai River, the biggest river in Nanjing, which is also the birthplace of the ancient Nanjing culture.

 Today you will continue to explore Nanjing.
 The first spot in the morning will be the Presidential Palace.
-The palace was built during Ming Dynasty, then it was used as presidential offices by Sun Yat Sen's government in 1912 and by Kuomintang from 1927 to 1949, now it's museum to present China's modern history.
+The palace was built during Ming Dynasty, then it was used as presidential offices by Sun Yat Sen's government in 1912 and by Kuomintang from 1927 to 1949, now it's a museum to present China's modern history.
 After that, head to Nanjing Massacre Museum, a memorial hall to document the atrocities committed by Japanese soldiers against the civilian population during the occupation of Nanjing in 1937.

 In the afternoon, take a visit to Zhonghua Gate, which is located in the south of Ming City Gates.
 Here you will see some of the vaults are used as souvenir shops.
-Then head to Nanjing Yagtze River Bridge, one of the longest bridges in China.
+Then head to Nanjing Yangtze River Bridge, one of the longest bridges in China.
 The bridge was opened on 23 December 1968, now it has already been one of the most important landmarks of Nanjing.

 Late in the afternoon, take the bullet train to Shanghai, your Shanghai local guide will meet you at the train station and assist you to the hotel.

 One day highlights of Shanghai will mix both modern and old elements of Shanghai.
 Yu Garden will be the first attraction in your Shanghai city tour.
-This 500-year-old garden is located in the old town of Shanghai, and it's famous for the Exquisite Jade Rock and breathtaking landscape architectures. afterwards freely explore the Yuyuan Market next to the garden, is a busy market specializing in traditional Chinese arts and crafts, a good place for souvenirs.
+This 500-year-old garden is located in the old town of Shanghai, and it's famous for the Exquisite Jade Rock and breathtaking landscape architectures.
+Then freely explore the Yuyuan Market next to the garden, is a busy market specializing in traditional Chinese arts and crafts, a good place for souvenirs.

 Today make an excursion to Suzhou, which is known as the ' Venice of the East' and famous for its elegant and exquisite gardens.
 Upon arrival at Suzhou, firstly you will visit Humble Administrator's Garden, as one of the four great gardens in China along with Summer Palace in Beijing, it is the largest garden in Suzhou and the finest garden in southern China because of its charming natural beauty and harmonious construction.

 Then followed by a cruise on the ancient Grand Canal, like the Great Wall, the Grand Canal is regarded as one of the two great man-made projects in Chinese ancient time.
-There are a lot to see when cruising on the canal.
-Afterwards visit another one of the four great gardens in China - the Lingering Garden, it is an elaborate succession of small gardens.
+There is a lot to see when cruising on the canal.
+Afterwards, visit another one of the four great gardens in China - the Lingering Garden, it is an elaborate succession of small gardens.
 Lingering in the garden you would be immersed by this unique architecture art.

 Pick up from your hotel and drive to the airport or train station for departure.
 Wish you have a pleasant journey home, and WindhorseTour is happily to assist you in extending your tour in China.